vape/python-projects/README.md

 - [Bulk Thumbnail Creator](https://github.com/vape/python-projects/blob/master/Threading/thumbnailcreator/thumb.py): Create an image program which can take hundreds of images and convert them to a specifed size in the background thread while you do other things.

+### Web

+- [Page Scraper](https://github.com/vape/python-projects/blob/master/Web/pagescraper/scraper.py): Create an application which connects to a site and pulls out all links or images and saves them to a list.
+For added complexity, organize the indexed content and don't allow duplicates.
+Have it put the results into an easily searchable index file.